Kolmogorov-Loveland betting strategies lose the Betting game on open sets: Preliminaries

 By compactness, for any clopen set $C$ that is a subset of $O$ there are finitely many basic sets in the enumeration of $O$ such that their union contains $C$.
 In particular this is also true for the chosen clopen sets.
-Let $C_i$ be the clopen set chosen in the $i$-th turn.
-If for every sequence in $C_i$, some strategy from $K$ achieves maximum capital higher than it's bound , then this happens after finitely many betting strategies have made finitely many bets, and the Gambler $G$ will in some turn define all of those bets for all of those strategies and achieve the $i$-th goal.
+Let $C_i$ be the clopen set chosen in the $i$th turn.
+If for every sequence in $C_i$, some strategy from $K$ achieves maximum capital higher than its bound, then this happens after finitely many betting strategies have made finitely many bets, and the Gambler $G$ will in some turn define all of those bets for all of those strategies and achieve the $i$th goal.

-Therefore, the Gambler $G$ looses only if there is some turn $i$ and a sequence in $C_i$ such that for all $n$ the maximal achieved capital of the $n$-th betting strategy in $K$ is less than $h_n$. \end{proof}
+Therefore, the Gambler $G$ loses only if there is some turn $i$ and a sequence in $C_i$ such that for all $n$ the maximal achieved capital of the $n$th betting strategy in $K$ is less than $h_n$. \end{proof}

-If the Chooser has a computable winning strategy, there is some computable $H$ such that for any $k$, the set of chosen sequences is an effective open set of size less than $2^{-k}$ that, by claim \ref{compactness}, contains a sequence for which the maximal achieved capital of the $n$-th strategy in $K$ is less than $h_n$, for all $n$.
+If the Chooser has a computable winning strategy, there is some computable set of capital bounds $H$ such that for any $k$, the set of chosen sequences is an effective open set of size less than $2^{-k}$.
+This set, by Claim \ref{compactness}, contains a sequence for which the maximal achieved capital of the $n$th strategy in $K$ is less than $n$th bound in $H$, for all $n$.

 \end{proof}

 \begin{definition} Let a non-monotonic betting strategy $(\rho,\mu) $ have the following property: for all strings $s$, if the betting outcome is defined for $s$ then the difference between maximal capital for $s$ and capital for $s$ is less than $2$, that is, $c(s)\geq \bar{c}(s)-2$.
 We say that such a betting strategy is \textit{conservative}.